 After paying our respect at the reflection pools, we returned to the ferry to take us to Liberty State Park in Jersey City, across the Hudson from Manhattan.

-From the Empty Sky memorial, the tunneled view of the skyline makes for a great photo-op.
-And then the Tribute in Light fades into view.
+At the Empty Sky memorial, the tunneled view of the skyline makes for a great city portrait.
+As the evening progresses, the Tribute in Light fades into view.
 Two huge beams of blue light shoot into the sky above the city.
 These two beams represent two towers.

 How this city pays homage and respect to the citizens lost on this day is sobering.
 You see the respect paid to this date and the people lost, and realize it’s not just a New York thing.
 Recalling the overwhelming magnitude of patriotism and nationalism following the attacks you understand it’s an American thing.
 I wish we could recapture that American feeling.